 Fairy Bonnet Mushrooms (Genus Mycena)

-Fairy Bonnet Mushrooms, members of the genus Mycena, are a diverse group of small, delicate mushrooms found in forests and woodland habitats worldwide, including Alaska.
+The Fairy Bonnet Mushrooms are members of the genus Mycena, are a diverse group of small, delicate mushrooms found in forests and woodland habitats worldwide, including Alaska.
 While many species within the Mycena genus are considered non-toxic, some can cause gastrointestinal upset if ingested.
 However, there are also toxic species within the genus that can cause more severe symptoms.

 Less Poisonous Mushrooms in Alaska